Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

         make_predictions=True,                  # If you want to Bet / Make prediction follow_raid=True,                       # Follow raid to obtain more points claim_drops=True,                       # We can't filter rewards base on stream.
 Set to False for skip viewing counter increase and you will never obtain a drop reward from this script.
-Issue #21 watch_streak=True,                      # If a streamer go online change the priority of streamers array and catch the watch screak.
+Issue #21 claim_moments=True,                     # If set to True, https://help.twitch.tv/s/article/moments will be claimed when available watch_streak=True,                      # If a streamer go online change the priority of streamers array and catch the watch screak.
 Issue #11 chat=ChatPresence.ONLINE,               # Join irc chat to increase watch-time [ALWAYS, NEVER, ONLINE, OFFLINE] bet=BetSettings(